 Since I started this blog I’ve discussed different topics such as accommodation or food, but I only briefly touched on a very important one: your health during the Camino.
 So let me correct that.

 Do you need any vaccines to walk the Camino de Santiago?

 First, I’d like to clarify something: every now and then people ask on forums what vacunas (vaccinations) they need in order to enter Spain.
 The answer is NONE!
 You don’t need any vacunas to enter Spain or any other European country.

 You can find that information, as well as other practical travel info in the following link: http://www.spain.info/en/informacion-practica/consejos-viaje/consejos-practicos/requisitos/

-- Secondly, the number to contact emergency services in Spain and the rest of Europe is 112.
+Secondly, the number to contact emergency services in Spain and the rest of Europe is 112.
 It’s a free number.
-Make sure you know it or keep it handy at all times.
+And they speak English.
+Make sure you know this number or keep it handy at all times.
 It would be a good idea to store it in your phone.